tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 Save the file, and start the dev server if it's stopped.
 Open the browser, and go to the movie page.

-Awesome!
+Nice!
 Everything is displayed correctly.

 But, you may have noticed that the `Movie` page did not load instantly.
 This is because in `development` mode, every page uses Server Side Rendering instead of Static Generation.
 So, the data is filled in when the user requests the page.

 As you've seen previously, static generation happens when we build the application for production.
-So, let's do that and see if there's a difference.
+So, let's do that and see if there's any difference.

 Run this command to build the app for production: